BazoukaJo/AICheatCheets/README.md

 ## 🚀 Quick Start

 ### Option 1: Live Demo
-Visit the live demo at: [Your deployment URL here]
+Visit the live demo at: [Deploy to GitHub Pages or your preferred hosting platform]

 ### Option 2: Local Development